 6. Is the safe guarding measures are taken with local planning ministry to control new construction in vicinity of aerodrome which may cause obstacle.

-7. Give details of the approvals obtained from ministrie Mention details of objection raised, if any: es as indicated below as applicable.
+7. Give details of the approvals obtained from ministrie Mention details of objection raised, if any: s as indicated below as applicable.

 Name of the Ministry Reference of approval

 (a)

 (b)

 (c)

 (d)

-correct in every respect and no relevant
+3 correct in every respect and no relevant

-Date : Seal : Signature : Name
+Date: Signature :

 11. LIST OF ENCLOSURES